 - Poinsettia – irritates the mouth and causes vomiting.

 - Mistletoe – in small quantities causes stomach upset, and in large quantities causes serious heart or neurological issues.

 - Ivy – causes nausea and stomach upset when swallowed and can irritate the skin if rubbed up against.

 While some wrapping paper can contain small levels of chlorine bleach and toxic dyes, it’s unlikely to pose a poison risk to pets.
 However, eating a large amount can cause a blockage in the stomach or intestines, so always store wrapping paper out of reach and clear away any rubbish as soon as possible.

-Gathering around a roaring fire is often a mainstay of cold winter nights, but pet owners should exercise caution around their pets.
+If you have one, there’s often nothing better than gathering around a roaring fire, but if you have a pet, especially a new puppy or kitten then you need to be really careful.
 Whether your fire is real, gas or electric, always supervise your pets and never let them get too close.
 Real log or coal fires can spit unexpectedly, and gas or electric fires can cause painful burns.
 We strongly recommend investing in a screen to put in front of the fireplace to prevent your pets from getting too close.

 Speak to your vet for their advice on protecting your pet this festive period

 We know that many of you lavish gifts on your pets all year, but at Christmas you have the opportunity to spoil them even more.
 Most of the shops have an array of gifts that you can buy for your pet; these range from very practical to rather unusual.